Gardening with children

 Gardening is a great way to get children outdoors and to develop an interest in nature and the environment.
 Growing and picking their own fruit and veg is a great way to encourage children to eat more of them.
 If you have the space in your garden, why not give them a small patch of their own to look after?
 Even if you only have a windowbox, you can still encourage children to grow and look after some herbs or salad crops.

-The Caley has an excellent resource for young people and beginners of all ages who want to start gardening called Plant & Grow.
-We are currently revamping the programme so, to get you started, we will be sharing a few projects each month on this page.
-The practical activities are easy to follow, fun to do and give a good introduction to growing plants, gardening, and other garden related skills.
+Below you will find a few practical activities that you can work on with the young person in your life.
+We change these activities regularly in keeping with the season so that you will always have something relevant to work on.
+The activities are easy to follow, fun to do and give a good introduction to growing plants, gardening, and other garden related skills.
 It is not necessary to have a large garden as many of the activities can be done in a variety of locations and plants can be grown in containers.

 Many older children will be capable of working through the activities by themselves, but in the interests of safety and to achieve the best learning results, gardening as a family or a group is recommended, with direct mentoring and encouragement from a responsible adult.